 Environment Preserving Projects

-Lady Egypt Tours organizes a Nile purification project aiming at cleaning the water and banks of the river Nile on yearly basis.
-Our crew goes walking along the riverside in the governorates of Cairo and Giza raking up all the dirt and rubbish from the banks and smaller canals of the most important river in Africa.
+Lady Egypt Tours organizes a Nile purification project aiming at cleaning the water and banks of the river Nile on a yearly basis.
+Our crew goes walking along the river banks in the governorates of Cairo and Giza raking up all the dirt and rubbish and the smaller canals of the most important river in Africa.

-All the employees working for Lady Egypt Tours are encouraged not to smoke during working hours.
-Smoking is also prohibited in all of our vehicles, both for guests and also for the company's employees.
+All employees working for Lady Egypt Tours are encouraged not to smoke during working hours.
+Smoking is also prohibited in all of our vehicles for both for guests and employees.

-Putting in consideration all the harmful effects of Carbon dioxide on the environment, we try to reduce our use of local flights replacing them with other domestic less harmful means of transportation like sleeping trains which is also quite comfortable for our guests.
+Taking in consideration all the harmful effects the Carbon imprint on the environment, we try to reduce our use of local flights replacing them with other domestic means of transportation such as trains.

-In our Felucca trips, we kindly ask our guides to never dismiss any wastes in the river Nile and we provide them with special containers to collect their waste
+On our Felucca trips, we kindly ask our guides to never throw trash in the river and we provide them with special containers to collect their waste.

-We kindly ask our guests not to touch decorations and inscriptions in the temples, tombs, and palaces that they visit, especially in the Valley of the Kings in Luxor where tombs are richly ornamented
+We kindly ask our guests not to touch decorations and inscriptions in the temples, tombs, and palaces that they visit, because again, the sweat glands on our palms affect the pigmentation on the frescoes and wears them out.

 LADY EGYPT TOURS SOCIAL RESPONSIBILITY

-We believe that the concept of responsible travel is a "two-way process" where the locals benefit from selling their products and providing their services to the travelers, while the travelers on the other hand take advantage of experiencing an authentic trip to the country and the community they are visiting.
-Social interaction between the locals and the travelers and the travelers having comprehensive understanding of the lives and cultures of the people living in the local community are vital features of any our tours.
-We try to achieve this objective through the following procedures and implementations
+We believe that the concept of responsible travel is a "two-way street" where the locals benefit from selling their products and providing their services to the traveler, while the traveler on the other hand takes advantage in experiencing an authentic trip to the country and the community she/he visits.
+Social interaction between the two is necessary in order to achieve a comprehensive understanding of the lives and cultures of the communities the visitor touches and this is a vital feature of our tours.
+We try to achieve this objective through the following:

 We make sure that our guests are fully aware of the major political events occurring in the host destination they are visiting.
-The tour guides present our guests with updated information concerning the political situation when they arrive at any city or region.
+Our guides present our guests with updated information concerning the political situation when they arrive in any city or region.

-We ask our guests to do some reading concerning the political situation of the host country they are traveling to.
-We recommend some English news website to our guests to follow before coming and also during their stay in the host destination.
+We ask our guests to do some reading regarding the political situation of the host country they are traveling to.
+We recommend some English news website to our guests to follow before and during their stay in the host destination.

-The Middle Eastern Countries are Muslim dominated, so respect must be given to this, particularly when visiting mosques and other religious monuments.
-It is suggested that ladies avoid ‘clingy, tight, suggestive’ attire, and stick with cool flowing cottons.
-Long sleeved shirts and pants, in busy city areas.
+Middle Eastern Countries are moslty muslim, so respect must be given to this, particularly when visiting mosques and other religious monuments.
+It is suggested that ladies avoid ‘clingy, tight, suggestive’ attire and stick with cool flowing cottons, long sleeved shirts and pants are usually recommended.
 Beach attire is fine onboard the felucca cruise or Nile cruise and at beach resorts.
-Shorts are rarely seen in cities; in fact Arabian men choose to wear long pants.
+Shorts are rarely outside of beach resorts.

-Some religions and customs may seem strange, complicated and at times unfathomable but to local people they are important so be respectful.
+Some religions and customs may seem complicated and at times unfathomable but to local people they are important so please be respectful.

-Ramadan, when adherents of the Muslim faith fast during daylight hours, results in many businesses closing during daylight hours, particularly of an afternoon, however this does not generally apply to businesses that cater predominantly to tourists.
+Ramadan, when adherents of the Muslim faith fast during daylight hours, results in many businesses closing during daylight hours, particularly of an afternoon.
+However, this does not generally apply to businesses that cater predominantly to tourists.
 The start/finish date for Ramadan is different from year to year.
-In the evenings during Ramadan, the evening meal called Iftar [breaking the fast] is a happy occasion, which often breaks into a lively party celebration-an interesting feature to visitors.
-Ramadan culminates in a three-day celebration called Eid al-Fitr, which involves joyous feasting, and all things merry.
-Although visiting non-Muslims are not expected to starve during daylight hours, it is considered impolite to ‘stuff one’s face’ with food or drink in public, the exception being in known tourist zones.
+During Ramadan, the evening meal called Iftar [breaking the fast] is a happy occasion, which often breaks into a lively party celebration-an interesting feature to visitors.
+Ramadan culminates in a three-day celebration called Eid al-Fitr, which involves joyous feasting and all things merry.
+Although visiting non-Muslims are not expected to starve during daylight hours, it is considered impolite/inconsiderate to eat in public, the exception being in known tourist zones.

-Arabic is the official language of most countries in the Middle East; however English is widely spoken in major towns and tourist centers.
-Whilst English is considered to be the international language for world travel, the locals will immensely appreciate a little effort on your part, in communicating a few simple words and phrases.
+Arabic is the official language of all countries in the Middle East; however English is widely spoken in major towns and tourist centers.
+Whilst English is considered to be the international language for world travel, the locals will immensely appreciate a little effort on your part in communicating a few simple words and phrases in their own language.
 It’s a common courtesy and also fun to immerse oneself in the culture.
-Whilst no-one is anticipating you should be a Rhodes scholar in the general command of spoken Arabic, just a few words can go a long way in forging congenial situations in shops and markets, and can result in comical and light-hearted meetings.
+Just a few words can go a long way in forging congenial situations in shops and markets and might result in comical and light-hearted meetings.